 Circle Tower is my favorite building on the circle.
 Anything built on the circle has to have a curved front; only Christ Church Cathedral is exempted (or rather grandfathered, as this 1857 church predates this requirement).
 Built in 1930 and faced in Indiana limestone, Circle Tower is an art-deco wonder.
 Years ago there was an elegant restaurant on one of the upper floors.
 I miss it, in no small part because it was my excuse to go inside this building.

 The glass Artsgarden hovers over the intersection of Washington St. (the National and Michigan Roads) and Illinois St. The AE-1’s center-weighted through-the-lens light meter struggled with the sun bouncing off the Artsgarden, but a little Photoshopping brought it back from being blown out.

 My AE-1 Program is a winner – easy and fun to shoot, yielding pleasing results.
-The center-weighted meter isn’t perfect, but I don’t care.
-I also don’t care that the shutter makes a slight squealing noise, which I gather is a common AE-1 problem.
+The center-weighted meter isn’t perfect but if you learn its ways you’ll get good exposures.
 Both the AE-1 and AE-1 Program are also known for electronics gremlins that can be expensive to repair.
 Here’s hoping mine keeps working for a long time.

 If you like old film cameras, check out all of my reviews here!